jmbayu/simon/README.md

 chmod +x simon
 ./simon
 ```
 Just run the binary and Simon will start monitoring!
+The web UI will be available at http://localhost:30000.

 ### Using Docker